Axial-SQL/AxialSqlTools/README.md

 This extension may overlap with other free or commercial tools.
 It is not intended to replace every existing solution; instead, it provides a focused, open, and approachable set of enhancements for teams and individuals who want practical SSMS improvements that can evolve with community feedback.

-Axial SQL Tools is free and openly available under the Apache-2.0 license.
+Axial SQL Tools is made available under the Apache License 2.0 together with an additional ethical use statement described in the NOTICE file.
 The maintainers welcome bug reports, ideas, documentation improvements, and code contributions that make the extension more useful for everyone.

 If the extension helps streamline your SSMS workflow, please consider giving the repository a :star: star.
 Stars help other SQL Server users discover the project and show support for the contributors who keep it moving forward.